johntrimble/johntrimble.github.io/_drafts/arcface-margin-loss.md

 ### Decision Boundaries

 The class center vectors also define the decision boundaries between classes.
+A point lies on the decision boundary between two classes when the model is equally confident in both—meaning their logits are exactly the same.
+In other words, the dot product of the embedding with each class center produces the same score.
 For any two classes $i$ and $j$, the decision boundary is the set of points where:

 $$
 \mathbf{x} \cdot \mathbf{w}_i = \mathbf{x} \cdot \mathbf{w}_j